 The chart above is just a rough guide, and may not accurately reflect the air consumption of the air tool planned to be used.

-The best source is to get the air consumption figures for a specific air tool from that tools booklet / manual, a label on the tool.
-Failing that, contact the manufacturer!
-They should be able to give the the exact consumption.
-If contacting the manufacturer, have the model number and serial number of the air tool at hand because they will normally ask for that.
+The best source is to get the air consumption figures for a specific air tool from that tools manual.
+Failing to find that, contact the manufacturer!
+They should be able to give you the exact consumption.
+If contacting the manufacturer, have the model number and serial number of the air tool at hand because they will most likely ask for that.